Modern Slavery

 The plan has three key aims:

-1. To raise awareness and understanding of modern slavery, human trafficking and exploitation and develop the capacity of the community and professionals to identify signs and respond accordingly
+1. To raise awareness and understanding of modern slavery, human trafficking and exploitation and develop the capacity of the community and professionals to identify signs and respond accordingly.

-3. To work with partners, including the Police, Health and Voluntary Community Sector to enable greater success in detection, disruption, and prosecution
+3. To work with partners, including the Police, Health and Voluntary Community Sector to enable greater success in detection, disruption, and prosecution.

-Training
+Training webinar

 Our training webinar is designed to help those living and working in Haringey identify the signs of modern slavery.
-If you have any questions following this webinar, please get in touch at modernslavery@haringey.gov.uk

 Practitioners handbook